nNDVG/yamdb_final/README.md

 # Description
 API for Youtube project.
 Thanks to him, you can make various requests to the project.
+Depending on the access level, delete / add categories, genres, titles, as well as comments and reviews, as well as update them.
 All command descriptions will be on the site after the deployment of this project: http://<your_domen>/redoc/
+### What would add:
+- automatic generation of slug fields when creating objects

 # Run
 ## To install on a local computer, you must:
 * Install Docker and Docker-Compose (only for linux)